bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 # Range Queries

-This part describes _Range Queries_, which are supported in Quick from version 0.8.

-## Introduction

-Imagine a scenario where a company wants to find out purchases a specific customer was not satisfied with to grant them a promo code if the amount exceeds a given value.
-To determine the number of disappointing purchases, the company could theoretically fetch all entries from the appropriate Kafka topic and then filter them according to the users and ratings.
-However, it would be easier to be able to specify a desired range of rating considered bad (say, from 1 to 4) and receive the corresponding records immediately. <br />
+Imagine a scenario where a company wants to analyze purchases a specific customer was unsatisfied with to grant them a promo code if the amount exceeds a given value.
+To determine the number of disappointing purchases, the company could theoretically fetch all entries from the appropriate Kafka topic and filter them according to the users and ratings.
+However, it would be easier to specify the desired range of ratings considered flawed (from 1 to 4) and receive the corresponding records immediately. <br />
 For another example, let's say you have a product with a unique id and a version number.
 With each new release of the product, you update the version number.
-Now you want to check if improving the product (new version) led to increased sales.
+Now you want to check if improving the product (latest version) led to increased sales.
 With the default fetching strategy in Quick (a so-called Point Query), you could only check the number of sold pieces of the current version.
 Again, a possible solution would be to fetch all entries and filter them, but having the possibility to choose the desired version range and receive the desired data swiftly is more convenient. <br />
-To facilitate such tasks, Quick introduces Range Queries which enable the retrieval of values from a given topic according to a specific range of a particular value.
+To facilitate such tasks, Quick introduces Range Queries which enable the retrieval of values from a given topic according to a specific range of a particular field.

 To be able to integrate the Range Queries into your application, you must take the following steps:
 1. Deploy a Range Mirror.